xsux-blip/Tuberculosis-Classification-GLCM-and-SVM/README.md

 - **Support Vector Machine (SVM)**: Another method explored for classification.

 ## About Me
 Hi, I am **Andrew Bintang Pratama**, an **Artificial Intelligence Developer** with a strong background in **Machine Learning** and **Data Science**.
-I hold a degree in **Mathematics** and have been involved in various tech projects, including the development of a TB detection system as part of my research and professional work.
+I hold a degree in **Applied Mathematics** and have been involved in various tech projects, including the development of a TB detection system as part of my research and professional work.
 My expertise lies in building AI solutions that can have a significant impact in the healthcare industry.

 If you're interested in collaborating or learning more about this project, feel free to reach out!